krisds/koopa/README.md

 ### KG.tokens

-In koopa.trees.antlr.generator, KG.tokens is a copy of the file with the same name from koopa.grammars.generator.
+In koopa.core.trees.antlr.generator, KG.tokens is a copy of the file with the same name from koopa.core.grammars.generator.
 If the original ever changes this means that the KGToANTLR generator is broken.
 In that case you need to update its tokens file.
 Again, the ANT build script takes care of this for you.

 ## Further reading